balderdashy/sails-docs/reference/find_methods/criteriaObject.md

 ### Notes
 > The query modifiers may not work on the 'id' attribute with certain adapters (like mongo) because of the way they are treated by their respective databases.
-> You cannot use more than one query modifier in a 'modified' `query pair` .
+> You cannot use more than one query modifier in a 'modified' Query Pair .
 This restriction might be lifted in future versions.